Dick Vitale: Broadcasting

-Following his departure as coach of the Detroit Pistons, Scotty Connal gave Vitale his first TV opportunity at the then fledgling ESPN cable network.
+Following his departure as coach of the Detroit Pistons, Scotty Connal gave Vitale his first TV opportunity at ESPN cable network.
 His first reaction to the job of broadcaster was "Absolutely no way.
 I know nothing about TV.
 I want to get back to where I belong and my spirit belongs."
 He was reluctant to accept the position but his wife Lorraine told him to "go on TV and have some fun", so Vitale accepted on a temporary basis until another coaching job became available.
 He called ESPN's first college basketball game on December 5, 1979, when DePaul defeated Wisconsin 90–77.
 His first play-by-play partner was Joe Boyle.

 Vitale was not a natural at first for broadcasting.
 He missed his first-ever production meeting when he was walking the streets of Chicago.
 Also, he would talk while the producers were talking to him through his earpiece, during commercials, and while the play-by-play man was talking.
 Vitale himself was not sure if broadcasting would fit him.
 Connal, who had hired him, told him, "You have a quality we can't teach."
 Vitale did not understand this until many people wanted his autograph at the 1983 Final Four.
 He credits a lot of his success to working with Jim Simpson at the beginning of his career.

 In 1985, after the American Broadcasting Company acquired ESPN, Vitale also began doing broadcasts on the ABC network.